 We quantified the distribution of vegetation variability among ownerships by intersecting the maps in GIS.
 Maps of land ownership (Fig. 1) were developed from GIS data obtained from land management agencies and other sources.
 Individual landowners were grouped into five classes that differ in their forest policies and management practices: Forest Service, BLM, state, nonindustrial private, and forest industry.
-In order to display geographic patterns that are discernable at the reduced sizes printed in this journal, we summarized the 30-m-pixel data for watersheds that are fifth-field hydrologic units within the USGS hierarchy.
+In order to display geographic patterns that are discernable at the reduced sizes printed in this journal, we summarized the 30-m-pixel data for watersheds that are 5th-field hydrologic units within the USGS hierarchy.
 Watershed-level values for vegetation variables were calculated as the means of pixel-level values for all forested pixels from the structure model.
+The original 30-m-resolution maps are available from the authors by request.